 You can read the executive summary of the study ‘Mapping dementia-friendly communities across Europe’ in 10 languages.
 Click on the language to download the executive summary in English, German, Dutch, French, Spanish, Italian, Portuguese, Greek, Japanese and Bulgarian.

-The full report (in English) “Mapping dementia-friendly communities across europe: a study commissioned by EFID” is available here.
+The full report (in English) “Mapping dementia-friendly communities across europe: a study commissioned by EFID”.